oroeder/oroeder.github.io/index.md

 Find me [on Twitter](https://twitter.com/ollie) or send me [an email](mailto:oliver_roeder@harvard.edu).

 I am especially interested in competitive subcultures, political strategy, art and its market, and our artificially intelligent future.
 I did a PhD in economics with a focus on game theory.
+I like in Brooklyn, New York.

 Below, you can find my [books](#books), a categorized selection of my [articles](#articles), some examples of my [data visualization](#data-visualization), and a selection of my [media appearances](#media-appearances).